-Water, sewer, and other utilities are available in the area.
+The properties are connected to City water and sewer and other utilities are available in the area.

 Drainage.
 The proposed use shall provide for the control of runoff during and after construction.
 All roads and parking areas shall be designed to alleviate runoff into public streets, adjoining lots and protect rivers lakes and streams from pollution.
 Uses may be required to provide for the conservation of natural features such as drainage basins and watersheds, and land stability.